 If you ask any dog trainer which the least well-behaved breeds are, expect them to mention several small dogs.
-Chihuahuas, Dachshunds, Jack Russel Terriers, and Yorkies are notorious for having potty training issues, pulling-on leash, barking incessantly, and exhibiting rather pronounced reactivity.
-They can be nippy with visitors, snarly with other dogs, grumpy with kids … for being so small, little dogs sure can come with a lot of issues!
+Chihuahuas, Dachshunds, Jack Russel Terriers, and Yorkies are notorious for having pulling onning issues, pulling-on leash, barking incessantly, and exhibiting rather pronounced reactivity.
+They can be nippy with visitors, snarly with other dogs, and grumpy with kids … for being so small, little dogs sure can come with a lot of issues!

 Signs of small dog syndrome

-Small dog syndrome usually develops between the ages of 8 and 18 months in little dogs.
+Small dog syndrome usually develops between the ages of 8 and 18 months in small-sized dogs.
 Nearly all dogs are friendly and outgoing as puppies.
-If owners do not take care to provide them with ample opportunity for socialization, exposure, and training, however, once they get closer to their first birthday they can exhibit a number of troubling traits.
+If owners do not take care to provide them with ample opportunity for socialization, exposure, and training, however, once they get closer to their first birthday, they can exhibit several troubling traits.

 - Marking inside the house

 - Incessant barking

 - Reactivity, especially around boundaries such as behind fences or on a leash

 - Nipping and growling at people and other dogs